Bayesian optimisation of poloidal field coil positions in tokamaks

 \subsubsection{Input space}

-As can be seen in \cref{fig:baseline}, there are seven up-down symmetric\footnote{Note that these coils are up-down symmetric around $Z=0$ and so when the upper coil is moved to some location $(R^c,Z^c)$ for $Z>0$ (i.e. in \cref{fig:baseline}), its corresponding lower coil is moved to the vertically opposite location $(R^c,-Z^c)$.} PF coil circuits each with their own $(R^c,Z^c)$ centroid coordinate that is allowed to move freely such that no part of the coil leaves the permissible zone.
-The exceptions are the two \emph{QS} coils which are only able to move vertically.
+As can be seen in \cref{fig:baseline}, there are seven up-down symmetric (around $Z=0$) PF coil circuits each with their own $(R^c,Z^c)$ centroid coordinate that is allowed to move freely such that no part of the coil leaves the permissible zone.
+The exceptions are the two quasi-solenoid (\emph{QS}) coils, positioned above (and below) the central solenoid for magnetic shaping in the inner divertor, which are only able to move vertically.
 This results in a twelve dimensional input space for the optimisation problem: five pairs of $(R^c,Z^c)$ coordinates for the \emph{PF} coils and one $Z^c$ coordinate for each of the two \emph{QS} coils.
 We normalise each of the coordinates with respect to their own permissible zones so that we can work with the unit hypercube $[0,1]^{12}$ as our input space.
 A more detailed explanation of the normalisation process can be found in \cref{app:coil-parameterisation}.